 Here are some highlights of how I have helped the department and the company in the past year:

-I demonstrated good understanding of what needs to be accomplished when we’ve worked together on changes to be made to achieve our team goals.
+Demonstrated good understanding of what needs to be accomplished when we have worked together on changes to be made to achieve our team goals.

-Developed and customized work plan’s for each clinic on regards The Chronic Care Model, with resulting better data than before.
+Developed and customized work plan’s for each clinic on regards to The Chronic Care Model with results developing better data than before.

 Partnered with several team departments to attract new quality care opportunities totaling better care for our patients.

-Conceptualized, proposed, and produced an organization research study that serves as a valuable tool for our industry, increasing our visibility, and making it easier for our team to take care of our patients.
+Conceptualized, proposed and produced an organization research study that serves as a valuable tool for our industry, as well as increasing our visibility and making it easier for our team to take care of our patients.

-Participated in and attended professional meetings, increasing the visibility of the organization within the industry.
+Participated in and attended professional meetings and increasing the visibility of the organization within the industry.

-Mentored and trained 13 clinics who handled many routine functions within the department, freeing up team members to focus on the quality of the patient and work-flows.
+Mentored and trained 13 clinics that handled many routine functions within the department, freeing up team members to focus on the quality of the patient and work-flows.

-Proposed new projects, and completed all new tasks and assignments when requested to do so
+Proposed new projects and completed all new tasks and assignments when requested to do so.

-I look forward to continuing to play a key role within the department, and given all of my recent accomplishments and that my salary is still below industry averages, I am confident that you will offer a salary increase that reflects my education and skills standing in the department.
+I look forward to continuing to play a key role within the department and given all of my recent accomplishments my salary is still below industry averages, however I am confident that you will offer a salary increase that reflects my education, skills and standing in the department.

 Therefore, I humbly ask for a meeting in order to (review of/discuss) my performance and the salary increase that reflects the above.